apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution.md

 for each authenticated principal.
 That global set of attributes is then filtered by the service manager according to service-specific attribute release rules.

+Note that each attribute repository source can be assigned a unique identifier to be used for additional filtering.
+The attribute resolution engine provided by Person Directory can also be configured to only consult not all but a selection of attribute repository sources, *deferring* the task of attribute retrieval for later phases in the authentication process, such as [releasing attributes](Attribute-Release-Caching.html).

 <div class="alert alert-info"><strong>Principal Resolution</strong><p>Note that in most if not all cases,
 CAS authentication is able to retrieve and resolve attributes from the authentication source, which would eliminate the need for configuring a separate resolver specially if both the authentication and the attribute source are the same.